ackama/eslint-config-ackama/README.md

 By default, the configurations use the
 ["flat config"](https://eslint.org/blog/2022/08/new-config-system-part-2/)
-system introduced in ESLint 8.x.
+system introduced in ESLint v8.23.0, with each configuration exporting an array of one or more configuration objects.
 This allows for a more flexible and powerful configuration system, but it does require a bit more boilerplate to set up.

 You can set the `ESLINT_USE_FLAT_CONFIG` environment variable to `false` if you wish to have the configurations use the legacy format for use with